Faces of MelanesiaNovember 17, 2016 - December 3, 2016

 Based on the expeditionary nature of our trips, there may be ongoing enhancements to this itinerary.

 Below please find the day-by-day itinerary for this expedition.
 Unless otherwise noted, daily excursion options are included in the cost of the trip.
 We do our best to adhere to the scheduled itinerary, but in the spirit of our expeditionary style of travel we may deviate slightly to take full advantage of encounters with the destination and its people, culture, and wildlife.

-Day 3 Brisbane, Australia / Port Moresby, Papua New Guinea
+November 19 Port Moresby, Papua New Guinea

-Arrive in Brisbane and connect with your independent flight to Port Moresby.
-Upon arrival transfer to our hotel for an afternoon at leisure.
-Welcome dinner and overnight at our hotel.
+Upon arrival in Port Moresby transfer to the Airways Hotel for an afternoon at leisure.
+Gather this evening for a welcome dinner and overnight at our hotel.

-Day 5 Expedition Stop
+November 21 Expedition Stop

 Numerous small islands dot the southern coast of Papua New Guinea and we make an expedition stop this afternoon for an introductory snorkel or dive over colorful reefs.